cdiielsi/merkle_tree/README.md

  root | h12 | h34 | h1 | h2 | h3 | h4
  :---: | :---: | :---: | :---: | :---: | :---: | :---:
  0 | 1 | 2 | 3 | 4 | 5 | 6

+For hashing I use the Secure Hash Algorithm *SHA-256*.

 This implementation supports: